PikoStudios/apf/specs/proposal-v1/README.md

 This proposal will include the following:
   - [x] Sectors
   - [x] Metadata sector
-  - [ ] Opcodes
+  - [x] Opcodes
   - [ ] Confirming last action
   - [ ] Data sectors

 ## Sectors

 All sectors end with a sector footer.
 The type of footer depends on the data.
-In v1, the only type of sector footer will be for data sectors and the metadata sector. **All section footer must be confirmed by the confirm opcode**
+**All section footerw must be confirmed by the confirm opcode**

 ### Example
 `[Metadata] 0xFE 0xA6 [Data for the first frame] 0xD2 0xA6`